UtsavSDavda/traffic_detection_analysis_YOLO/README.md

 # traffic_detection_analysis_YOLO
 Detect traffic from CCCTV camera footage and automate decision making of traffic signals.
+This code helps capture traffic images and after detecting various vehicles from 4 footages in 4 directions, decides which signal to be GREEN for how much amount of time.

 **How to run the code**